 Albany Senior Center

 The Albany Senior Center (489 Water Ave NW) is a multi-purpose community center operated by the Albany Parks and Recreation as a focal point for seniors, services, recreation, and learning.
-Additionally, the Albany Senior Center is a community resource, providing information on aging, supports family caregivers, trains professional and lay leaders and students, and develops innovative approaches to addressing aging issues.
+Additionally, the Albany Senior Center is a community resource, providing information on aging, supports family caregivers, trains professional, lay leaders, and students, and develops innovative approaches to addressing aging issues.
+The Senior Center is open 8 am to 4 pm, Monday through Friday.
+The Center is available for rental Saturday and Sunday.